deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_7_4.png "🔼 Figure 6: Consistency of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.")

-> 🔼 The chart displays the percentage of consistently identified math-specific parameters across different random subsets of data, varying the number of samples and proportion of top parameters considered.
+> 🔼 The chart displays the consistency of math-specific parameters identified by MathNeuro across different random subsets of data, showing high consistency even with a single sample.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Consistency of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.